ryanmfoley/play-me-chess/README.md

 ## Description:

 <strong>Play-Me-Chess</strong> is a chess app that I built from scratch using Vanilla JavaScript.
-This app uses user authentication so new users will have to sign up then log in.
+This app uses user authentication so new users will have to sign up before logging in.
 After logging in you're brought to the lobby where you can create a new game or join an existing game.

 ## Technologies Used: